jonomendelson/Forget-Me-Not/README.md

 # Forget-Me-Not

-A program that stimulates and tracks the progress of patients with Alzheimers by routinely administering tests and memory games.
+A program that stimulates and tracks the progress of patients with Alzheimers by routinely administering tests and memory games chosen to specifically test common markers of Alzheimers.

+The program allows the caretaker to register the patient and save the patients progress as a file, allowing the caretaker to administer later tests to the patient without losing previous progress.
+If the patient's progress slips suddenly, the caretaker is notified via email.

+We created Forget-Me-Not in C++, C#, and SFML.

 Won 1st prize at HackTrin III.

 Created by Jonathan Mendelson, Michael Caosun, Jake Sanders, and Teddy Rashkover.